albatror/adkv/README.md

  - Added "Lock On Target" feature.
 This feature prevents the aimbot from switching targets mid-fight, focusing on the first enemy targeted as long as the aim button is held.
 Can be choose in Overlay menu.
  - Added Offsets Dumper (Full dump and update offsets.ini)
  - Added a visual DOT to know if you're connected on the server (GREEN DOT) or disconnected (RED DOT)
- - Added the BruteForce and optimization CR3/DTB fix by MisterY
+ - Added the BruteForce and optimization CR3/DTB fix by MisterY - Stable CR3 > Windows 22H2
  - Press F1 (To Activate GloW, ESP Seer Health/Shield and Aimbot based on default conf)
- - Dynamic FOV/AIM/SMOOTH [70m by default] Process Updated & Optimized 04/12/2024 - Settings added in overlay
+ - DDS : Dynamic FOV/AIM/SMOOTH [70m by default]
- - AutoSuperGlide (nothing to do, it do for you :) ) !Someone tell me to check that, i will.
+ - AutoSuperGlide (nothing to do, it do for you :) ) [NEED TO BE REVIEWED].
- - AutoWallJump updated (Slide then jump on a wall, dont touch anything else and it'll auto-walljump)
+ - AutoWallJump updated (Slide then jump on a wall, dont touch anything else and it'll auto-walljump) [NEED TO BE REVIEWED]
  - Offsets Dumper included - F9 to full dump offsets and F10 for update.
+Offsets will be in apex_dma/build/r5dumper.
 Thanks & Crédits to to Apex-CV

  * 1V1 (Temporay disable)
  * Training with dummies (Temporay disable)